 After convocating, Esther Marjorie Hill went on to design rooms of her own

-When Esther Marjorie Hill (BASc 1920) stepped on stage to receive her degree, the audience cheered Canada’s first female architect.
+When Esther Marjorie Hill (BASc 1920) stepped on stage to receive her degree, the audience cheered Ontario’s first female architect.
 Outside, reporters waited to photograph Hill for the next day’s newspaper.
 Missing from the festivities, though, was C.H.C.
 Wright, the chair of the department of architecture, who protested her graduation by refusing to attend.
 (President Robert Falconer and Chancellor William Meredith were there, however, cheering grads on.)
 Hill’s experience was a far cry from this spring’s convocation, where 54 per cent of those awarded an architecture degree were women.

 Hill followed in the pioneering footsteps of her mother, Jennie Stork Hill (BA 1890 UC), who was one of the first 11 women to be admitted to U of T. In a Globe article, Esther spoke of the qualities needed for a woman to succeed in architectural studies.
 “A good training in mathematics and a firm determination to persevere in spite of difficulties are two essential elements,” she said.